-Soda bread is very popular among the Irish and one of her favorite quick breads.
+Soda bread is very popular among the Irish and one of her favorites for quick bread.
 Not worrying about perfect mixing and temperatures as required for regular bread was a treat for her.
-In this bread sodium bicarbonate is used as a leavening agent which makes the process fairly quick and simple.
+In this bread, sodium bicarbonate is used as a leavening agent which makes the process fairly quick and simple.
 Today, I enjoy dunking it in fresh coffee.

 She once made Serbian Soda Bread for Christmas with a coin in the middle to signify the luckiest person for the New Year.
 My piece released the quarter and I proceeded to swallow it.
 It caused a bit of a ruckus and that was the last time that special touch was added.

-Her fruit breads included loaves of Banana, Cranberry, Pear, Peach, Strawberry, and Blueberry.
+Her fruit bread included loaves of Banana, Cranberry, Pear, Peach, Strawberry, and Blueberry.
 They were moist and delectable.
-My friend Andrew repeated her recipe and kept me stocked up on fruit breads for weeks.
-Thank you Andrew!
-This is a good resource for quick breads at FoodNetwork.com
+My friend Andrew repeated her recipe and kept me stocked up on fruit bread for weeks.
+Thank you, Andrew!
+This is a good resource for quick bread at FoodNetwork.com